Living Healthy: How It Benefits You

 Hydration

 More than half of your body consists of water.
-So it only makes sense to drink plenty of water to keep it functioning properly.
-While doctors often give different amounts as the requirement on an individual basis, eight oz.
+So, it only makes sense to drink plenty of water to keep it functioning properly.
+While doctors often give different amounts as the requirement individually, eight oz.
 Bottles of water are average each day.
 Water is a cleanser, an energizer, a pain killer, and provides instant hydration.
-If you feel a little off, try drinking a glass of pure water.
+If you feel a little off, drink a glass of pure water.

 Do Without